jvickers123/sei-project-one-pac-man/README.md

 > * When flashy food is eaten this function runs.
 > * Turns ghosts blue  (add blue class).
 > * Ghosts movement is now more random and possibly moves away from Pac Man's current position.
-> * If Pac Man is in same square as ghost, ghost disappears.
+> * If Pac Man is in the same square as a ghost, the ghost disappears.

 > *End Game / new board function*
 > * If Ghost is in the same square as Pac Man then game over.